podigee/device_detector/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create a new Pull Request (compare with develop)
+7. When adding new data to the yaml files, please make sure to open a PR in the original project, as well ([https://github.com/piwik/device-detector])